gmacario/easy-genivigo/README.md

 in order to setup the environment variables so that `docker-compose` and `docker` will interact with the correct Docker engine.

-**NOTE 1**: On a clean installation it may take a few minutes before the Go.CD server begins serving requests from your web client.
+**Note 1**: On a clean installation it may take a few minutes before the Go.CD server begins serving requests from your web client.
 You may check the startup progress with the following command:

 ```
 $ eval $(docker-machine env easy-genivigo)
 $ docker-compose logs
 ```

-**NOTE 2**: The behavior of the `runme.sh` script may be customized through some environment variables - please refer to the comments inside the script for details.
+**Note 2**: The behavior of the `runme.sh` script may be customized using environment variables - please refer to the comments inside the script for details.

 ### System Requirements